JaxGaussianProcesses/GPJax/docs/examples/README.md

 ## An example docstring

 An example docstring that adheres the principles of GPJax is given below.
-The docstring contains a simple, snappy introduction with links to auxillary components.
+The docstring contains a simple, snappy introduction with links to auxiliary components.
 More detail is then provided in the form of a mathematical description and a code example.
 The docstring is concluded with a description of the objects attributes with corresponding types.